 This is the big one, of course.
 The digital age makes it simpler than ever to subscribe to new services.
 A well-designed website with clearly presented information, great images, and auto-fill payment forms puts up very few barriers to get in the way of a purchase.

 New subscriptions can be purchased in minutes, from the sofa, using a smartphone.
-The only thing consumers really need to worry about after that is cancelling a subscription if they no longer want to use the service.
+The only thing consumers really need to worry about after that is canceling a subscription if they no longer want to use the service.
 The rest takes care of itself.

 Removes indecisiveness